jaderigby/segments/README.md

 Let's face it &ndash; humans don't pay attention to grids.
 So why should our website layouts?
 Introducing Segments!

 When we look at a site, we don't typically think "Hey, nice grid!"
 We look at the relationship between images and text, the visual groupings which help us make sense of the content.
 In fact, if a site is laid out with too pronounced a grid, it can be distracting and stiff.
-As humans, we care more about design harmony than following some stale and contrived 12-column grid layout system.
+As humans, we care more about design harmony than following some stale or contrived 12-column grid system.

 Take the following example: